-The Pull-Out model is designed for GATE students in 2nd through 6th grades.
-Following state guidelines, students receive the required two and a half hours each week of differentiated instruction.
+The Pull-Out model is designed for GATE students in 2nd through 5th grades.
+Following state guidelines, students receive the required two and a half hours each week (or 600 minutes per month) of differentiated instruction.
 A GATE endorsed teacher pulls identified GATE students from their classrooms in order to work with like-minded gifted peers.
 Enriched curriculum in this model emphasizes the Project Based Learning (PBL) model, an approach in which students work in collaborative groups to develop, execute, and present real-world projects to authentic audiences.

-- At the conclusion of the PBL, the students present what they have learned to an authentic audience including parents, other students in the school, community members, and even online to the world.
+- At the conclusion of the PBL, the students present what they have learned to an authentic audience that can include parents, other students in the school, community members, and online to a larger audience.

 - Social-emotional lessons are incorporated throughout the year to help build self-regulated learners.

-- Students are in self-contained multi-grade classrooms which use current best practices in gifted education
+- Students are in self-contained multi-grade or single-grade classrooms which use current best practices in gifted education.

 - Curriculum is enriched, rigorous and accelerated in these classrooms providing the opportunity for all students to learn.